 3. Two letters of reference uploaded directly to the EKU Graduate School application

-4. Submission of a cover letter, resume and professional and professional narrative
+4. Submission of a cover letter, resume and professional narrative

 Applicants who do not meet the EKU Graduate School GPA requirement for admission must submit official GRE scores to be considered for Probationary Admission.
 Expected target scores on the GRE for Probationary Admission are 147 on the Verbal and Quantitative sections and an Analytical Writing score of 3.5.